phunterlau/token-explorer/README.md

 Token Explorer is a powerful tool for understanding LLM behavior, with applications including:

-1. **Interpretability Research**: Visualize and analyze how models process and generate text
+1. **Interpretability Research**: Visualize and analyze how models process and generate text, including the activation of sparse autoencoder features.
-2. **Model Debugging**: Identify where models make mistakes or exhibit unexpected behavior
+2. **Model Debugging**: Identify where models make mistakes or exhibit unexpected behavior.
-3. **Prompt Engineering**: Develop and test different prompting strategies
+3. **Prompt Engineering**: Develop and test different prompting strategies.
-4. **Educational Tool**: Learn about token-based generation and transformer architecture
+4. **Educational Tool**: Learn about token-based generation, transformer architecture, and the role of SAEs.
-5. **Out-of-Distribution Detection**: Identify when models encounter unfamiliar content
+5. **Out-of-Distribution Detection**: Identify when models encounter unfamiliar content.
-6. **Attention Analysis**: Understand which parts of input text influence model predictions
+6. **Attention Analysis**: Understand which parts of input text influence model predictions.
-7. **Layer-wise Behavior**: Study how information flows through the model's layers
+7. **Layer-wise Behavior**: Study how information flows through the model's layers and how SAE features contribute at each stage.

 By providing an interactive, visual interface to explore these aspects of LLM behavior, Token Explorer bridges the gap between theoretical understanding and practical insights into how these models work.